Nagaland’s Night Markets – Here’s What You Should Know!

 Associated with the world-famous Hornbill Festival, the Kohima Night Market is a celebration of Nagaland’s dynamic culture.
 Held in the first week of December, the annual Hornbill Festival was launched in 2000 to strengthen Naga cultural roots and showcase the state’s treasures.
 While the event is held in Kisama Heritage Village, 10km from the capital, the festivities extend to Kohima.
-The night market is one such event.
+Of all of Nagaland’s night markets, the Kohima night market is one such event.
 Organised by the Kohima Chamber of Commerce, the Kohima Night Carnival encourages local vendors, entrepreneurs, self-help groups, NGOs, churches and institutions to set up stalls to sell local handicrafts, toys, clothes, etc., at the night market.

 Venue: Kohima City Centre